URI-ABD/clam/CONTRIBUTING.md

    - `bump2version --dry-run --verbose --allow-dirty release|minor|patch|dev` to see what will happen without actually changing anything.
 7. Commit and push your changes.
    - Work through the pre-commit checks.
    - If you wish to save your work before the pre-commit checks are complete, use `git commit --no-verify`.
+Note that we will not review a PR for which the CI checks fail.
    - Try to use commit messages that are descriptive and follow the [Conventional Commits](https://www.conventionalcommits.org/en/v1.0.0/) specification.
 8. Open a pull request.
    - You must rebase your branch to the head of the `master` branch before opening a pull request.